 Orientation of the Last Layer (OLL)

-This stage involves manipulating the top layer so that all the pieces therein have the same colour on top, while leaving the sides of these pieces incorrect.
+This stage involves manipulating the top layer so that all the pieces therein have the same color on top while leaving the sides of these pieces incorrect.
 This stage involves a total of 57 algorithms.
-A simpler version, called "two-look OLL" orients edges first and corners afterwards.
+A simpler version, called "two-look OLL" orients edges first and corners afterward.
 Algorithms are performed twice for this version.
 It uses ten algorithms, three for edge orientation and seven for corner orientation.

 Permutation of the Last Layer (PLL)